What to Wear in Death Valley Packing List

 Although the park seems like there is no life, there are certainly bugs.
 I’d recommend adding bug spray to your Death Valley packing list.
 If you forget it, make sure to get it before getting to the park.
 There are not many stores nearby.
 We started to see bugs coming out as the sun was setting.

 Binoculars and Camera Gear

 Death Valley is a great place for landscape photography!
-From the giant Mesquite Flat Sand Dunes to the Badwater Basin Salt Flats, you have tons of cool photo opportunities!
+You have tons of cool photo opportunities, from the giant Mesquite Flat Sand Dunes to the Badwater Basin Salt Flats!
 I brought my mirrorless Canon R6, however, a point and shoot camera is fine as well.
 You can see my photography gear here.
 Remember, drones are not allowed in National Parks.

 Flashlight or Headlamp

 Another item you should consider adding to your Death Valley packing list is a flashlight or headlamp, especially if you plan on camping or hiking.
 The sun goes down around 5:30 PM during the winter, so if you hike out to see the sunset, having a light can come in handy.

 Furthermore, night hikes are popular, especially if you want to do some stargazing.
 Death Valley is considered an International Dark Sky making it a prime spot!